Healthy Homes Assessment Mahora

 Mahora Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is required throughout Mahora and New Zealand rental houses where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is a requirement in all Mahora and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords are required to keep records that prove conformance with all Healthy Homes Standards that apply or will be applicable to the rental property.
+• Landlords and property managers must keep records that demonstrate conformance with all Healthy Homes Standard that apply or will be in force to your rental home.

 Starting 1 July 2021

-• Property managers and private landlords must ensure that their rental properties are in compliance in accordance with Healthy Homes Standard within 90 days of a new, renewed , or altered Tenancy.
+• Property managers and private landlords should make sure their rental properties conform to the Healthy Homes Standard within 90 days of a new, renewed or varied tenant.

-• All the boarding households (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) are required to comply with Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

-• All houses which are rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.
+• All households let through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes